Anderillium Flying Squid Blue

 My personal thoughts...

 In a catalog featuring many already impressive and noteworthy inks, Anderillium has one that still manages to stand out to me above the others.
-It’s a visually striking color with a pleasant sheen, and while it may not be attempting to push the boundaries of a sheening ink, it presents itself in a way that retains the same appeal without the drawbacks.
-Even in the absence of sheen, the color is so vibrant that it remains captivating.
-This was one of the colors that immediately caught my attention at the Anderillium table at the DC Pen show, and after having plenty of time with it, I’m even more impressed.
+It’s a visually striking color, and I love the light but distinct sheen.
+It’s not overdoing it, and because of that, it has a lot of the flair of a sheening ink.
+It also means it doesn’t have a lot of the drawbacks of some of the more high-sheen inks, such as drying out in the nib too quickly when you lift off while writing.
+Even without the sheen, the base color is vibrant and eye-catching.
+This was one of the colors that immediately caught my attention and drew me to the Anderillium table at the DC Pen show, and after having plenty of time with it, I’m even more impressed.
 I’m looking forward to including this ink in my rotation in the future.

-Written on 52gsm Tomoe River paper with a Pilot Vanishing Point (Medium)
+Written on 52gsm Tomoe River paper with a Retro 51 Tornado Raw Brass (medium nib).

 More images/info: